 Study the role of the nucleus in cellular mechanotransduction and how it is connected to the cytoskeleton with SENSOCELL.
 Perform experiments using isolated nuclei as samples or in in vivo models such as adhered, suspended or confined cells, even inside living embryos.
 With SENSOCELL, you can easily program your own routines using our LightAce SDK to mechanically stimulate the cells nuclei while recording force and displacement data and do everything with simultaneous fluorescence imaging to get a whole picture of the ongoing processes.

 Indent and stretch the cell nucleus using internalized microspheres or internal cellular structures such as lipid droplets as probes while monitoring the involved time-force and time-displacement curves.
 In this way, it is possible to extract information of the cell nucleus stiffness and viscoelastic properties.
+In a similar fashion, other subcellular structures can be trapped and used as probes to characterize the cellular medium in creep and stress-relaxation tests (see application example 1).
 To see examples of active microrheology experiments in cells, please visit our microrheology application page.

 Cell nucleus indentation for mechanotransduction studies in suspended and confined stem cells